Proteins Role In Muscle Building

 Bored with nutrition mathematics?

 Get a Nutrition Guide that will change your lifestyle so you never have to count calories again.
+The in-app version of the Nutrition Guide is available in the Madbarz Premium, along with home workout plans!

 Can you eat too much protein?